One of the many temples in Luang Prabang

 We decided to do the tour with a guide, which later on showed as a good move as it really enriched our Lao experience.

-Mostly due to Phay, the man who gave us an insight into the north-eastern region of his country, was as witted as sympathic and gave us a dive into the Lao language as well as answers to our multiple questions!
+Mostly due to Phay, the man who gave us an insight into the north-eastern region of his country, was as witted as sympathic.
+He let us dive into the Lao language and was giving answers to our multiple questions!

 We booked a 4 full day tour at offroadlaosadventures.com starting in Luang Prabang and then leading into the north.

 This bamboo bridge only exists during the dry season, during the rainy season it gets deconstructed and rebuild afterwards.

 The wild and beautiful jungle scenes were stunning!